 UNEP/MAP and the Government of Italy, as Host Country of COP21, are strongly committed to ensuring that the voice of Mediterranean youth be heard.
-A meeting with representatives of youth aged between 18-25, nominated by the Contracting Parties, will take place on 23 October in Naples, Italy.
-Prior to the meeting organized by the Government of Italy, the nominated young representatives will participate in an e-learning activity on [www.informea.org], on the mandate, objectives and work of the UNEP/MAP-Barcelona Convention system.
+A meeting with representatives of youth aged between 18-25, nominated by the Contracting Parties, took place on 23 October in Naples, Italy.
+Prior to the meeting organized by the Government of Italy, the nominated young representatives participated in an e-learning activity on [www.informea.org], on the mandate, objectives and work of the UNEP/MAP-Barcelona Convention system.

 Two representatives will convey the message of the Mediterranean Youth to the High-Level Segment of COP 21 on 4 December 2019, in Naples.

 Regional Stakeholders Consultation (Athens, Greece, 24-25 October 2019)